rpm-software-management/rpm/docs/manual/format_v4.md

 The Payload is a cpio archive, gzipped by default.
 The cpio archive type used is SVR4 with a CRC checksum.

-As cpio is limited to 4 GB (32 bit unsigned) file sizes RPM since version 4.12 uses a stripped down version of cpio for packages with files > 4 GB.
+As cpio is limited to 4 GB (32-bit unsigned) file sizes RPM since version 4.12 uses a stripped down version of cpio for packages with files > 4 GB.
 This format uses `07070X` as magic bytes and the file header otherwise only contains the index number of the file in the RPM